 Of course, your first priority following a slip and fall accident is your health and safety.
 But what happens after the fall is also serious.
 In fact, your finances following a slip and fall accident have the potential to be the most serious consequence.

-From injury related expenses to therapy for psychological recovery–all of these components can add up.
+From injury related expenses to therapy for psychological recovery–all of these bills can add up.

 In addition to the expenses you may incur, you may also suffer from lost wages while you recover, or you may not even be able to return to work.
 This means that while you are accumulating more bills, the others are adding up.

-At Regan Zambri Long, we know how detrimental a slip and fall accident can be.
+At Regan Zambri Long, we know how catastrophic a slip and fall accident can be.
 This is why we have a dedicated team who can help you on the road to recovery.

 If unsafe conditions on someone else’s property have harmed you or a loved one, resulting in financial loss and serious injury, you may have legal options to recover compensation through a slip and fall lawsuit.